Silas Chandler

-Silas Chandler (1838 – September 1919) was an enslaved African American who accompanied his owners, Andrew and Benjamin Chandler, referred to as a "manservant" in the Confederate Army during the American Civil War.
+Silas Chandler (1838 – September 1919) was an enslaved African American who accompanied his enslavers, Andrew and Benjamin Chandler, referred to as a "manservant" in the Confederate Army during the American Civil War.
 He was also a carpenter and he helped found and build the first black church in his hometown, West Point, Mississippi.

 Early life

 Silas was born in 1838 on the Chandler plantation in Virginia.
 He was moved with the family to Mississippi near the towns of Palo Alto, Mississippi and of West Point, Mississippi at about the age of 2.
 He was trained as a carpenter.
 Around 1860 he married Lucy Garvin, although marriages between slaves such as this were not recognized by Mississippi law.
 Lucy was the child of a mulatto house slave named Polly and an unnamed plantation owner.

 Civil War

 At the outset of the American Civil War, the Chandlers had 36 slaves.
 Silas was sent to serve Sergeant Andrew Chandler, who initially enrolled in a company called the Palo Alto Confederates which later became part of Company F of the 44th Mississippi Infantry.
-Silas' descendants believed that Silas had saved money earned doing odd jobs as a carpenter and attempted to buy his freedom before the war started.
+Silas's descendants believed that Silas had saved money earned doing odd jobs as a carpenter and attempted to buy his freedom before the war started.
 However, manumission of Silas was likely illegal under Mississippi law, (Note: There were various laws restricting the manumission of slaves.
 In 1857, there was a "blanket ban" and after 1805, manumission required an act of the state legislature (Klebaner 1955).
 The 1842 law discussed in the paper the article references may refer to a law from that year outlawing manumission in wills (Mills 2001).
 Mississippi State Supreme Court Cases Ross v Vertner (1840) accepted manumission by last will and testimate but required the person to emigrate, while Mitchell v Wells (1859) notes the 1842 law and denies the right of manumission (Mills 2001).
 Sampson & Levin 2012, Coddington 2013, Levin 2014, and Serwer 2016 state that Silas was not freed while serving Andrew and Benjamin during the war, and Sampson & Levin 2012, Levin 2014, and Serwer 2016 state that manumission of Chandler would have been illegal.) and some descendants believe Silas may have been defrauded of the money he gave to his Chandler masters in an attempted transaction.

-In 1861, Andrew and Silas were photographed together armed and wearing Confederate uniforms; both men held bowie knives and Silas held a rifle which was laid across both of their laps.
-A pistol was stuffed into Silas' shirt, Andrew was holding another pistol and a third pistol was tucked into Andrew's belt.
+In 1861, Andrew and Silas were photographed together armed and wearing Confederate uniforms; both men held bowie knives and Silas held a shotgun which was laid across both of their laps.
+A pistol was stuffed into Silas's shirt, Andrew was holding another pistol and a third pistol was tucked into Andrew's belt.
 Most of these weapons were probably photographer's props.
 Silas's service to Andrew during the war included transporting messages between Andrew and the Chandler family.
 When Andrew was captured in the Battle of Shiloh, he feared that Silas would also be captured and then be sent to the North where he might be freed.